hibernator11/eccch-use-cases/README.md

 <img width="50%" src="imgs/eccch-integration.png">

-- Using and reusing notebooks in high-performance computing environments [notebook](HPC.ipynb)
+- Using and reusing notebooks in high-performance computing environments: See [notebook](HPC.ipynb)
 - Application of notebooks in digital twins
 - AI preservation use case
 - Open Science for notebooks